-Perhaps the most attractive thing about manufactured homes is their affordability.
-Sure, those who love the idea of living for less have experienced some nice upgrades or a bigger home.
-But, these cost-savings comes with a catch- manufactured homes are not exceptions to certain issues and repairs.
+While the most attractive thing about manufactured homes is the affordability, there are several common manufactured home problems that homeowners are challenged with.
+Sure, those who love the idea of living for less have experienced some nice upgrades and the chance for the American dream.
+But, these cost-savings come with a catch— manufactured homes are not exceptions to certain issues and repairs.
 In fact, there are several manufactured home problems that you should know about.

 Below are the seven problems that you should keep in mind when trying to make a smart purchasing decision.

 There are many Manufactured home problems but few of them are given below

 MOLD.
 Manufactured homes are at increased risks of mold problems.
 Leaks in the roof, water sitting in the ceiling, and flood-waters reaching the bottom of your home can all cause mold.
 Mold spores produce allergens and airborne toxins, which can be life-threatening for people with breathing problems and allergies.
 Symptoms of mold exposure include sneezing, itchy nose, watery eyes, shortness of breath, and post-nasal drip.
 So, if an asthmatic family member and a baby are to live in the home, it is just safe to pick a mold-free manufactured home.

 ELECTRICAL PROBLEMS.
 Electrical problems usually occur in older manufactured homes.
 Outdated switches, outdated light fixtures, short circuit issues, and loose wiring are commonly not attended to in time by the former homeowners.
 It is also possible that the former homeowners have made DIY troubleshooting to the electric wiring.
 Safety around the home is paramount, so an older manufactured home should have already been re-wired, and a new breaker box put in place.